hexadecimal233/awesome-blog-themes/README.md

 ## Q: Is there any theme available for Wordpress (or Typecho)？

-A: No. WordPress has far more themes than Hexo, and it's hard to find the best one for you.
+A: No. WordPress has far more themes and functions compared with static blog sites, and it's hard to find the best one for you.

-## PS:
+## Contribution

 If you have a better theme, please submit a PR.